openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/additional-information/legacy-upgrade.md

 description: Upgrade to the latest OpenEBS 2.6.0 version is supported only from v1.0.0 and later.
 ---

-A legacy installation of Replicated Storage (a.k.a Replicated Engine or Mayastor) (1.0.x and below) cannot be seamlessly upgraded and needs manual intervention.
+A legacy installation of Replicated PV Mayastor (1.0.x and below) cannot be seamlessly upgraded and needs manual intervention.

-Follow the below steps if you wish to upgrade from Replicated Storage 1.0.x to Replicated Storage 2.x and above.
+Follow the below steps if you wish to upgrade from Replicated PV Mayastor 1.0.x to Replicated PV Mayastor 2.x and above.
-The Replicated Storage uses etcd as a persistent datastore for its configuration.
+The Replicated PV Mayastor uses etcd as a persistent datastore for its configuration.
 As a first step, take a snapshot of the etcd.
 The detailed steps for taking a snapshot can be found in the etcd [documentation](https://etcd.io/docs/v3.3/op-guide/recovery/).

 :::warning
-As compared to Replicated Storage 1.0, the Replicated Storage 2.x feature-set introduces breaking changes in some of the components, due to which the upgrade process from 1.0 to 2.x is not seamless.
+As compared to Replicated PV Mayastor 1.0, the Replicated PV Mayastor 2.x feature-set introduces breaking changes in some of the components, due to which the upgrade process from 1.0 to 2.x is not seamless.
 The list of such changes are given below:

 **ETCD:**
   - Control Plane: The prefixes for control plane have changed from `/namespace/$NAMESPACE/control-plane/` to `/openebs.io/mayastor/apis/v0/clusters/$KUBE_SYSTEM_UID/namespaces/$NAMESPACE/`